Skip to main content

 Biographical / Historical

 Anna Gillingham (1878-1964) was a prominent Quaker educator and author.
-Born in Batavia, Illinois, the daughter of Theodore Tyson and Elizabeth (Heacock) Gillingham, she attended Swarthmore and Radcliffe Collages and earned an M.A. from Teachers College, Columbia University, in 1910.
-She taught at Friends Central School in Philadelphia from 1901-05, was school psychologisrt in the Ethical Culture School in New York City from 1905-36, directed the remedial reading program at the Punahon School in Honolulu from 1936-38, and was a consultant on remedial reading after 1938.
-She also co-authored a book on remedial training for children with Stillman.
-She was co-founder of the Orton Society, a national organization promoting research and treatment of language disabilities.
+Born in Batavia, Illinois, the daughter of Theodore Tyson and Elizabeth (Heacock) Gillingham, she attended Swarthmore and Radcliffe Colleges and earned an M.A. from Teachers College, Columbia University, in 1910.
+She taught at Friends Central School in Philadelphia from 1901-05, was school psychologist in the Ethical Culture School in New York City from 1905-36, directed the remedial reading program at the Punahon School in Honolulu from 1936-38, and was a consultant on remedial reading after 1938.
+After meeting Bessie Stillman at the Ethical Culture School, the two began a collaboration and companionship that would span the rest of Stillman's life.
+They lived together, traveled extensively, and worked together.
+One of their most important accomplishments was publishing the manual "Remedial Training for Children with Specific Disability in Reading, Spelling and Penmanship" in 1936.
+Based on the foundational ideas of Samuel Orton, developed with Gillingham's knowledge of child psychology and Stillman's experimentation as a classroom teacher, the approach was later dubbed the Orton-Gillingham method and is still in use nearly a century later to teach literacy to struggling readers, especially those with dyslexia.
+Anna Gillingham was a co-founder of the Orton Society, a national organization promoting research and treatment of language disabilities, now known as the International Dyslexia Association.

 Extent

-.3 Cubic Feet (1 box, shared with PA143: Martha Schofield photo collection)
+.3 cubic ft.
+(1 box, shared with PA143: Martha Schofield photo collection)

 English